EAGrahamJr/pi-kube/Services.md

 unknown state.

 ## Grafana
 Straight up throw it on the server.
-Nothing is pre-configured and there is no data retention.
+Nothing is pre-configured.
+Uses the NFS mount for storage.

 ## GOGS
 [GOGS](https://github.com/gogits/gogs) is a really simple, self-hosted GitHub-like server.
 This example is setup to